danhett/gamedev102_finished/1_Breakout_notes.md

 [ EXPLAIN LOOPS PROPERLY! ]

-The important part here is that we're doing `this.blocks.create` rather than `this.game.add.sprite`.
+The important part here is that we're doing `this.blocks.create` rather than `game.add.sprite`.
 This is super important - it'll still make our block, but the block will belong to the `blocks` group.

 #### ADD BLOCK COLLISIONS
 This part is very easy, thanks to the power of groups!
 Regardless of how many blocks we have, we can do ALL the collision detection with a single line of code.